 Remove the skins from the roasted poblano before combining them with the rest of the ingredients.
 Use a covered bowl or plastic bag to trap the steam.
 The skins should now be easy to remove.

-If you’re not a fan of spicy food, roasting the peppers or poblano would less give you spiciness while maintaining their bite.
+If you’re not a fan of spicy food, roasting the peppers or poblano less gives you spiciness while maintaining their bite.
 Also, removing the seeds of the peppers would lessen the heat it brings to the dish.

 What to serve with creamy tomatillo avocado salsa verde?

-As previously said, this salsa verde has numerous benefits and is an excellent complement to any grilled chicken or fish.
-However, I believe you’ll enjoy it in these recipes.
-I’ve included some serving ideas below, but truly, this goes with anything.
-Before you run out of ways to eat it, you’ll run out of roasted tomatillo avocado salsa verde.
+As previously said, this salsa verde has numerous benefits and is an excellent complement to your favorite dish.
+However, I believe you'll enjoy it in these recipes.
+I've included some serving ideas below, but truly, this goes with anything.
+Before you run out of ways to eat it, you'll run out of roasted tomatillo avocado salsa verde.

 Bite-Size Taco Boats - An edible bowl-less dish with black beans filling.
 You can actually put anything you like for the filling.
 Tomatillo avocado salsa verde will be the perfect dip for this.

 Tofu Tacos - A nutritious lunch or dinner option.
 Tofu is a complete protein that may be used in a variety of recipes.
 One of my favorite ingredients.
 Try this with our salsa verde.